Danville Community School Corporation Food Services Frequently Asked Questions

 - How are the menus planned?

 Menus are planned at the district level.
 The menus must meet certain guidelines as set forth by the U.S. government as part of the National School Lunch Program and National School Breakfast Program.
-Menus are broken down by and planned for all elementary schools, intermediate and middle schools and the high school and ALC.
+Menus are broken down by and planned for all elementary schools, middle school, and the high school.
 Various choices are available daily at each school.

 - What qualifies as a reimbursable meal (Combo)?